Stephenson Holt Author

 “Can I help you with those?”

-The question came from a deep voice from behind me, maybe from Alexis doing a silly voice.
-I spun around too quickly, my brain had difficulty keeping up with the rest of my head and two large but firm and warm hands took me by my bare shoulders to steady me.
-Whoever it was moved his body back slightly to avoid the drinks I was almost spilling but his hands stayed firmly on my shoulders.
 I was staring at the chest of someone in a tight, white shirt that left nothing to the imagination with regard to the sculpted body it covered.
-I tried not to look up too quickly but when my head eventually reached his I could see his smile, his chiselled jawline and the jet black hair that had flopped down over his forehead.
-He was gorgeous, probably had a hundred women chasing after him and I stood no chance whatsoever, not that I was looking for a chance.
+I tried not to look up too quickly but when my head eventually reached his I could see his smile, his chiselled jawline and the jet-black hair that had flopped down over his forehead.
+He was gorgeous, probably had a hundred women chasing after him, and I stood no chance whatsoever, not that I was looking for a chance.
 Was I?

-“No. I’m fine.
-That is I can manage thank you.”
-In my head we were a couple on a book cover, the desperate girl and the hunk, only he still had his shirt on and I, pathetically, was trying not to be an idiot by spilling all the drinks in my hands.
-If I hadn’t been lumbered with the drinks, I thought, I might just move that hair of his away from his eyes and back to where it should be, which would be an indication to everyone that he was mine.
+In my head we were a couple on a book cover, the desperate girl, and the hunk, only he still had his shirt on and I, pathetically, was trying not to be an idiot by spilling all the drinks in my hands.
+If I hadn’t been lumbered with the drinks, I thought, I might just move that hair of his away from his eyes and back to where it should be, which would be an indication to everyone in the room that he belonged to me.

 Taylor chipped in and I should have expected it.